rmecke/secured-smart-home-webservice/README.md

 ## Installation

+### Adapt the settings inside docker compose file
+Configure the ```docker-compose.yml``` and ```docker-compose-monitoring.yml``` according to the desired setup.
+Also check, which optional services are necessary and, if admin-credentials are listed in the compose-file, change the credentials to secret ones.
+Especially have a look at the URL endpoints, they need to match the provided domain, ports and tls-status.
+It is highly recommended to use TLS encryption as it ensures secure communication between user and webservice.

 ### SSL-Certificate

 It is recommended to use a ssl-certificate.
 You can enable HTTPS within the ```docker-compose.yml```.
 Just set the HTTPS environment variable for frontend and backend to true, and you are good to go.
 Make sure to place the "key.pem" and "crt.pem" in the folder "ssl_certificate".